Hawaii was the 50th US state to join the Union on August 21, 1959.

 - One of the best ways to learn preparedness skills is alongside like-minded people.
 The Community Emergency Response Team is a perfect place to start.
 CERT provides free training, simulations, and supplies to the community.
 Find your local CERT here!

 - Emergency situations cause high demand on certain items and resources.
-The Hawaii VOAD (Voluntary Organizations Active in Disasters) helps bring together the supplies of greatest need right after a crisis situation.
-If you have anything to offer and would like to be placed on-call with the organization, be sure to sign up with them online.
+The Hawaii VOAD (Voluntary Organizations Active in Disasters) works with local governments, officials, and businesses.
+They bring together resources to the affected area during times of need.
+If you would like to help with recovery efforts, sign up with them online.

 - For more information on state resources with respect to the preparedness and recovery phases of disasters, visit the Hawaii Emergency Management Agency website.